-The trajectories need to be defined at each coastal circulation model.
-In the case of the Barcelona demonstrator, it is encouraged to use the local resolution model (70 m horizontal resolution) within the harbour.
+The starting point of the trajectory need to be defined at each coastal circulation model.
+Whenever possible, it is encouraged to use the local resolution model (70 m horizontal resolution) within the harbour.

 Recommendation: In order to avoid problems with the domain limits, please do not locate origin source points near the boundary domain.
-Otherwise, the trajectories may be unrealistic, in case that the flow goes outer the domain.
+Otherwise, the trajectories may be unrealistic, in case that the flow goes outside the domain.
 In these specific cases, it is encouraged to use the coarse resolution model (350 m horizontal resolution).
 Hence, the floating debris trajectories will be constrained within the computational domain.